-This paper discusses techniques for embedding data into three-dimensional (3D) polygonal models of geometry.
-Given objects consisting of points, lines, (connected) polygons, or curved surfaces, the algorithms described in this paper produce polygonal models with data embedded into either their vertex coordinates, their vertex topology (connectivity), or both.
-Such data embedding can be used, for example, for copyright notification, copyright protection, theft deterrence, and inventory of 3D polygonal models.
+This paper discusses our work on embedding data into three-dimensional (3D) polygonal models of geometry.
+Given objects consisting of points, lines, polygons, or curved surfaces, the data embedding algorithms described in this paper produce polygonal models with data embedded.
+Data are placed into 3D polygonal models by modifying either their vertex coordinates, their vertex topology (connectivity), or both.

-A description of the background and requirements is followed by a discussion of where, and by what fundamental methods, data can be embedded into 3D polygonal models.
-The paper then presents several data-embedding algorithms, with examples, based on these fundamental methods.
-By means of these algorithms and examples, we show that the embedding of data into 3D polygonal models is a practicable technique.
+A brief review of related work and a description of the requirements of data embedding is followed by a discussion of where, and by what fundamental methods, data can be embedded into 3D polygonal models.
+The paper then presents data-embedding algorithms, with examples, based on these fundamental methods.

-Keywords: Geometric modeling, three-dimensional computer graphics, copyright protection, data embedding, steganography, data hiding, digital watermarking, digital fingerprinting.
+Additional Keywords: three-dimensional geometrical modeling, three-dimensional graphics, data hiding, digital watermarking, steganography, copyright protection, digital fingerprinting.